TheWhyofFry/biflabgit/bifblast1.md

 ```

-Then, install BioPython as you did before.
+Then, reinstall BioPython as you did before (you can streamline the process after installing NumPy with ``pip install --force-reinstall biopython``).
 There should (hopefully) be no errors :-) If you do get some errors trying out the commands, check if you prefixed the ``pip`` command with ``sudo``.
 Alternatively, use the ``pip install --user biopython`` command.